Become a craft brewer immediately.

 It’s faster than 5-gallon brewing

 I can’t begin to tell you how awesome it was the first time I cooled 1.25 gallons of hot wort in an ice bath.
 I got the wort down to pitching temperature more quickly than I ever could 5 gallons.
 On average, it takes me 20 minutes to chill the wort down to 20ºC (68ºF).
 Transferring to the fermentor is also quicker, as is all the clean-up.
 Sure, I’m not saving hours, but there’s no doubt that small batch brewing is a more efficient process on brew day.
 The real time-saver, of course, comes on bottling day.
 When you’re bottling 6 bottles instead of 38 (500ml), you feel the difference right away.
 Not to mention the fact that you’re not lugging around or cleaning a massive 5-gallon carboy.

 It’s great for small spaces

-I recently had to move to a small house.
-We’re a family of five, on two floors, with a combined square footage of about 1100 sq. ft.
-The kitchen is only large enough to fit one person comfortably.
-We have no basement access, which means we really have no storage.
+When I made the switch to small-batch brewing, I had recently moved to a small house.
+We were a family of five living in an 1100 sq. ft. house.
+The kitchen was only large enough to fit one person comfortably.
+We had no basement access, which means we really had no storage.
 Convincing my wife to make room in our closets for all my gear and bottles was a lost cause from the beginning.
 I thought about brewing off-site, but that would mean I’d be gone for half-days on weekends, which is when my wife expects me to give her a break with the kids.
 So, I needed a third way.
 Small batch brewing was it.
 I can brew on a weeknight without it being much of an imposition.
 The beer ferments in 1-gallon jugs that fit on my countertop.
 My wife finds they look much cuter than my old 5-gallon carboy (score!).
-I usually have 2-3 going at any given time, and they really take up little space.
+I usually have 2-3 going at any given time, and they take up little space.

 It’s an easy way to start all-grain brewing